joe-arul/ResNetFromScratch/README.md

 # Convolute
-### (Exploring Image Recognition concepts using ConvNets)
+### (Exploring Image Recognition concepts using ConvNets, training ResNet architecture from scratch)

 ## Purpose of the Project
-- Train a deep neural network model that recognizes images in a CIFAR10 dataset
+- Train several deep neural network models that recognizes images in a CIFAR10 dataset
 - Test ConvNet hyperparameters
 - Explore techniques to better model accuracy on image data
 - Achieve high accuracy on CIFAR10 in deep learning class competition at USF (**Achieved highest in class - 90.05% on test set**)